justinclift/wasmGraph5/README.md

 Online demo: https://justinclift.github.io/wasmGraph5/

 This renders points of a basic 2D equation, and it's first derivative, onto the canvas.
-It uses an [external library](https://godoc.org/github.com/corywalker/expreduce) for doing the math, which seems to slow things down to an extreme level.
-Previously this demo loaded in under a second, now it's taking 10-15+ seconds after loading to start.
+It uses an [external library](https://github.com/corywalker/expreduce) for doing the math, which seems to both bloat the resulting .wasm file, and slow things down to an extreme level.
+Previously this demo loaded in under a second, now it's taking 10-15+ seconds after loading to start. :frowning:

 Use the wasd, arrow, and numpad keys (including + and -) to rotate the graph around the origin.
 Use the mouse wheel to zoom in and out.